waikereru/waikereru.github.io/_posts/2021-08-14-ngutu-kaka-ma.md

   - News
 ---

-The marvellous gift of 20 ngutu kākā mā - rare white kākā beak plants - from Ngāti Kohatu and Ngāti Hinehika, and artist Raewyn Atkinson is now in its full glory.
+The marvellous gift of 20 ngutu kākā mā - rare white kākā beak plants - from Ngāi Kohatu and Ngāti Hinehika, and artist Raewyn Atkinson is now in its full glory.

 The plants struggled for a couple of years, and had to be carefully protected from hares and rabbits with large chicken wire cages, but they've flourished this winter and are now covered with flowers.